John Hands (author)

-John Hands is a British author who has been published in 12 countries.
+John Hands (born 19 January 1945) is a British author who has been published in 12 countries.
 Trained as a scientist, he has written three novels, plus non-fiction books, most recently The Future of Humankind: Why We Should Be Optimistic, the sequel to Cosmosapiens: Human Evolution from the Origin of the Universe, which spans scientific disciplines from cosmology to neuroscience, and Housing Co-operatives.

 Biography

 Hands was born near Rochdale in Lancashire, England, and read chemistry at Queen Mary College, University of London.
 He was elected president of the University of London Union, the first undergraduate to occupy that post.
 He worked in cooperatives, including as founding director of the Government's Co-operative Housing Agency, and served on three Government committees.

 From 1987 to 1990, Hands tutored in physics as well as management studies for the Open University, and contributed features to national newspapers while also writing novels.

 In 2001, he was appointed visiting lecturer in creative writing at the University of North London, and in 2004 Royal Literary Fund Fellow at University College London (UCL), a post he held for five years.

 Afterwards, he became an external tutor in the Graduate School for 10 years, giving 2-day interactive workshops showing students what they need to produce an effective PhD.
 These workshops were also given at other graduate schools in London.